alexeymezenin/laravel-best-practices/README.md

 ### **Prefer to use Eloquent over using Query Builder and raw SQL queries.
 Prefer collections over arrays**

 Eloquent allows you to write readable and maintainable code.
-Also, Eloquent has great built-in tools like soft deletes, events, scopes etc.
+Also, Eloquent has great built-in tools like soft deletes, events, scopes etc. You may want to check out [Eloquent to SQL reference](https://github.com/alexeymezenin/eloquent-sql-reference)

 Bad: